-RIM reports Q2 2013 results: $2.87 billion in revenue, 7.4 million BlackBerrys shippedAlex Wagner - Senior News Editor
+RIM reports Q2 2013 results: $2.87 billion in revenue, 7.4 million BlackBerrys shippedAlex Wagner - Editorial Director of News and Content

 BlackBerry manufacturer Research In Motion just posted its second quarter fiscal 2013 results, reporting a revenue of $2.9 billion, an increase from the $2.8 billion figure that the company announced back in Q1.
 RIM's GAAP net loss for the quarter worked out to be $235 million.
 In terms of device shipments, RIM says that it managed to move 7.4 million BlackBerry handsets during Q2 2013, while PlayBook shipments finished at 130,000.
 The worldwide BlackBerry subscriber base is now at around 80 million users.